ChibiOS/ChibiOS/readme.txt

 - NEW: Increased stacks size in RT test suite from 128 to 192. added an option to override the stack size by defining THREADS_STACK_SIZE in the makefile.
+- FIX: Fixed missing clock enables for some GPIOS on some STM32L4s (bug #1237) (backported to 20.3.5)(backported to 21.11.3).
 - FIX: Fixed old bugs in serial driver header (bug #1236) (backported to 20.3.5)(backported to 21.11.3).
 - FIX: Fixed virtual timers lockup uder rare conditions (bug #1235)